InfoCaption

 World-class support

 The Norwegian system vendor Webcruiter has created more than a thousand guides with InfoCaption, with between 2000-5000 views a day!
-Since they started using InfoCaption, their customers are experiencing and reporting " A world-class support!".
+Since they started using InfoCaption, their customers have been experiencing and reporting " A world-class support!".

 Webcruiters webpage where it says "World-class support!
 Great customer feedback." (translated from swedish)